Angel-125/Buffalo2/ReleaseFolder/GameData/WildBlueIndustries/Buffalo2/Readme.txt

 Copy the contents of the mod's GameData directory into your GameData folder.
 Specifically you'll need:

-WildBlueIndustries/Buffalo2
+GameData
+	WildBlueIndustries
+		WildBlueCore
 	ModuleManager.dll (the latest version is included)

 If these directories already exist, then delete the existing ones before installing the latest update.